briananders/briananders.net/README.md

-# metalsmith-briananders.net
+# briananders.net
-My personal site setup using metalsmith
+My personal site

 ## Build the static site
 To build and launch the site using [Browsersync](https://www.browsersync.io/):